What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 Screen mirroring is not media streaming.
 Media streaming is the constant playback of an audio or video file.
 Many people stream multimedia content daily.

 Have you heard of Netflix or YouTube?
 It is streaming media.
-But streaming media can be as simple as sending an audio or video file to a computer for playback on an external receiver, like an Apple TV.
+However, streaming media can be as simple as sending an audio or video file to a computer for playback on an external receiver, like an Apple TV.

 Cables, Adapters, and Dongles

-Some interpret screen mirroring broadly to include physical connections such as HDMI, VGA, and various other cables and keys.
+Some interpret screen mirroring broadly to include physical connections such as HDMI, VGA, and other cables and keys.

 These methods are becoming obsolete as the world turns to wireless technology.
 For this article, screen mirroring is completely wireless work.